-This Section of the Regulations is intended to provide standards and guidelines for land containing living quarters or structures for recreational or educational purposes (such as summer camps).
+This Section of the Regulations is intended to provide standards and guidelines for youth camps and camp / resorts as defined in these Regulations).

-All camps, including those in existence as of May 4, 1984, shall not be expanded in either area, additional structures or number of sites unless permitted in the zoning district and unless a Special Permit in accordance with the requirements of these Regulations has been approved by the Commission.
+All youth camps and camp / resorts, including those in existence as of May 4, 1984, shall not be expanded in either area, additional structures or number of sites unless permitted in the zoning district and unless a Special Permit in accordance with the requirements of these Regulations has been approved by the Commission.